galencm/ma-cli/README.md

 **An example:**

-Slurp from a source and view the output after it has been processed by a pipe:
 ```
 ma-throw slurp | lings-route-gather --collect 2 --pattern glworb:* | uniq | ma-dm
 ```
+Slurps from source(s) and views the output after it has been processed by a pipe...

 * ma-cli: terminals for stuff
     ```